stephencweiss/stephencharlesweiss.com/content/blog/2019-06-30/psql-single-vs-double-quotes.md

 );
 ```

-Let’s assume these are the only four fields you want to select and you want to do it where the `MediaCategory` is equal to Audio.
+Let's assume these are the only four fields you want to select and you want to do it where the `MediaCategory` is equal to Audio.

 You might expect the following query to work: